shahinyusifli/data-engineering-netflix/README.md

 # data-engineering-netflix
  I've developed a data engineering solution for Inbank's take-home task.
-I designed normalized data model for efficient data warehousing.
-In addition, I created ETL pipelines using Airflow and Python to handle data flow into a PostgreSQL data warehouse.
+I designed normalized data model and multi layer architecture for efficient data warehousing.
+In addition, I created ELT pipelines using Airflow and Python to handle data flow into a PostgreSQL data warehouse.
 Furthermore, I formulated and executed SQL queries to fulfill the specific reporting requirements.
+All SQL queries and User Defined Functions can be found under DDL folder.
 ## Installation and Run in local
 Clone the repo from GitHub by running:
 ```